BellaMoonaria/Moon-Development/privacy-policy.md

 - Command handling

 No usage of Data outside of the aforementioned cases will happen.
-Data is and will not be shared or sold with any Third-Party website or service.
+Data is and will not be shared with or sold to any Third-Party website or service.

 ## Storage of Data